-With just a few weeks to go until the biggest and best festival in the world (take that, Coachella), we’re bringing you a list of the 10 things you’ll be glad to have in your kit bag… and the five things you’ll wish you hadn’t bothered packing.
+For those attending the biggest and best festival in the world (take that, Coachella), Culture Trip has compiled a list of the 10 things you’ll be glad to have in your kit bag… and the five you’ll be better off without.

 Like, an entire roll.
-Not only are they really handy for using as a makeshift doormat for muddy wellies, but you’ll need them for your clean-up when you pack up at the end of the festival.
-The ‘green’ spirit is strong at Glastonbury and if you don’t bother cleaning up after yourself, you’ll be in the minority.
+Not only are they really handy for using as a makeshift doormat for muddy wellies (and an extra raincoat should it pour), you’ll need them for your rubbish when you pack at the end of the festival.
+The “green” spirit is strong at Glastonbury, and if you don’t bother cleaning up after yourself, you’ll be in the minority.

 If the sun gods smile on Worthy Farm this year and the site isn’t a total mudbath, you’ll be glad to have some shoes that aren’t wellies for slipping on when the need to pee strikes you in the middle of the night, or first thing in the morning.

 Not only are they oh-so-glamping-chic, they give off a surprising amount of all-round light in your tent or around your campsite.
-Much easier than the one-directional glare from a torch.
+Much easier than the unidirectional glare from a torch.

 The queue for the taps each morning is outrageous, and when you’re hanging hard and gasping for water, you’ll hate yourself for not having one of these.
-Pro-tip: Top it up every night before you go to bed, when there’s no queue, and wake up to hydrated smugness.
+Pro-tip: top it up every night before you go to bed, when there’s no queue, and wake up feeling smug and hydrated.

 Yes, really!
-This is England, and if there is even a ten-minute burst of sunshine, we’re all going to get sunburned immediately.
+This is England, and if there is even a 10-minute burst of sunshine, we’re all going to get sunburnt immediately.

 This is in danger of becoming a listicle-within-a-listicle, but here’s a round-up of what not to forget: